emma-horton/Runnify/README.md

 This project was developed by a group of five students as part of our coursework for the 'Masters Programming Projects' module at the University of St Andrews.
 The full-stack application uses JavaScript, HTML, CSS, Node.js, and MongoDB to build a responsive and interactive platform, enabling communication between users and persistent data storage.

 ## Features
+### Login and sign up page
-*	Users can sign up and log in to the site.
+*	Sign up and log in functionality is available, allowing access to the site.
 <figure style="display: flex; flex-direction: column; align-items: center;">
     <!-- Flex container for images only -->
     <div style="display: flex; justify-content: center;">